Table of Contents

 What Are the Potential Advantages of Flexible Premium Deferred Annuities?

-A flexible premium deferred annuity has several potential advantages.
-They include:
+A flexible premium deferred annuity may offer:

 What Are the Potential Drawbacks of Flexible Premium Deferred Annuities?